Pubic lice

 Pubic lice are usually treated at home by applying creams, lotion or shampoo containing permethrin to the affected area.

 These treatments are available to buy over the counter in pharmacies.
-In general, the treatment will need to be applied to the affected area and washed off after 12 hours.
-Then, a second treatment is needed after 7 days, to kill the remaining lice from eggs that may have survived the first treatment round.
-Your doctor or pharmacist can advise you on how to use these medicines correctly.
+In general, the treatment will need to be applied to the affected area (apart from the eyelids and scalp) and washed off after 10 minutes.
+A second treatment may be needed after 7 days, to kill the remaining lice from eggs that may have survived the first treatment round.
+Your healthcare provider or pharmacist can advise you on how to use these medicines correctly.

-If the lice are not killed by this regimen, talk to your doctor or pharmacist to get an alternative treatment.
+If the lice are not killed by this approach, talk to your healthcare provider or pharmacist to get an alternative treatment.

-If your eyelashes are affected, see or talk to your doctor to find out what other medicines can be used.
+If your eyelashes are affected, see or talk to your healthcare provider to find out what other medicines can be used.
 Don't apply medicines with permethrin close to your eye area or to your eyelashes.

-Wash your clothing, towels and bedding in hot water at the same time as you are having the treatment.
-Make sure all your sexual partners get treated too, even if they have no symptoms.
+• Wash your clothing, towels and bedding in hot water at the same time as you are having the treatment.
+Make sure all your sexual partners are told and are examined by their healthcare provider and treated if necessary.

-Also, wait to have sex again until you finish the second treatment (7 days after the first treatment).
+• Wait to have sex again until 7 days after the first treatment.
+If you require a second treatment, wait until you've completed that too.
 Unfortunately, condoms don't protect you from getting pubic lice (although they can protect you from getting other STIs).

 The following links provide further information about pubic lice.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.